Contents

 Why do we care about boiler-plate?

 Boiler plate dilutes code which is implementing requirements, in other words it gets in the way and makes it harder to see what the code is actually doing.
 It can distract developers, and if it gets really bad it can even fool developers into thinking things are more difficult than they really are.
-It’s generally better to have less boiler-plate, but developers also don’t tend to like things that work by “magic” either so the ideal tends to be minimal boiler plate, that works in an obvious way.
+It’s generally better to have less boiler-plate, but we developers also don’t tend to like things that work by “magic” either so the ideal tends to be minimal boiler plate, that works in an obvious way.
+Fore is always trying to strike that balance.

 Sample Apps